 First, think about your book.
 What’s it about?
 What’s the genre?
 What kinds of words would describe it?

 Then, think about your ideal readers.
 What do they want in a book?
 What are they looking for?

 Take fifteen minutes to brainstorm a list of words and phrases that describe your book.
-When you’re done, share your list in the comments below.
+When you’re done, share your list in the practice box below.
 Be sure to leave feedback on your fellow writers’ ideas, too.